Client drivers for YSQL

 Go PostgreSQL driver (pq)

-For a tutorial on building a sample Go application with pq, see Build a Go application.
+For a tutorial on building a sample Go application with pq, see Connect an application.

 Install the pq driver